frabjous/open-guide-typesetting-framework/doc/usage.md

 The final block is labelled "Publication".
 This block is to be used when it is time to create a finalized version for publication.
 There are two buttons, one for creating a new minor version (which raises the version number by 0.1) and one for creating a new major version (which raises the version to the next whole number, e.g., 1.0).
-Some typesetting projects may only target one published version; others may post new versions periodically, and it is a matter of individual policy which kind of revision should correspond to a minor or major version change.
+Some typesetting projects may only target one published version; others may post new versions periodically, and it is a matter of individual policy what kind of revision should correspond to a minor or major version change.

 What files are created during this process depends once again on the [configuration](https://github.com/frabjous/open-guide-typesetting-framework/blob/main/doc/configuration.md).
 Typically they will be the same file-types as were produced during the proofs stage, possibly with some post-processing done such as file-size or linearization optimizations.
 The framework can be configured to create a `.zip` file containing all the production files together, which will be listed for download first if created.
-If any of the produced files are plain-text files, a link will be added to view them directly in the publication block.
+If any of the produced files are plain-text files, a link will be added to view/extract them directly in the publication block.
 There they can be copied to the clipboard, which can be useful for things like extracting an abstract or references list.

 ## Archiving and Unarchiving Documents

 Documents no longer being worked on can be archived by clicking the archive button on the top right of each listing.
-They will still be available under the "archived" and can be "unarchived" in a similar manner.
+They will still be available under the "archived" section and can be "unarchived" in a similar manner.
 Proofs can only be viewed for current documents, but even old proof sets will become available again if a project is unarchived.
 The main purpose of archiving is simply to make it easier to find the currently relevant documents.